passagemath/passagemath/src/doc/en/developer/packaging_sage_library.rst

 distribution to be tested (and its Python dependencies).

-Let's try it out first with the entire Sage library, represented by the distribution **sagemath-standard**.
+Let's try it out first with the entire Sage library, represented by the distribution **passagemath-standard**.
 Note that after Sage has been built normally, a set of wheels for most installed Python distribution packages is available in ``SAGE_VENV/var/lib/sage/wheels/``::